Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-\Section{Discussion} We have presented a new loosely-self-stabilizing variation on the MMR algorithm~\cite{DBLP:conf/podc/MostefaouiMR14} for solving binary consensus in the presence of Byzantine failures in message-passing systems.
-The proposed solution preserves the following properties of the studied algorithm: it does not require signatures, it offers optimal fault-tolerance, and the expected time until termination is the same as the studied algorithm.
-It also to some extent preserves the expected communication costs.
-The proposed solution is able to achieve this using a new application of the design criteria of loosely-self-stabilizing systems, which requires the satisfaction of safety property with a probability in $\bigO(1-2^{-M})$.
-For any practical purposes and in the absence of transient-faults, one can select $M$ to be sufficiently large so that the risk of violating safety is negligible.
-We believe that this work is preparing the groundwork needed to construct self-stabilizing (Byzantine fault-tolerant) algorithms for distributed systems, such as Blockchain, that need to run in an externally hostile environment.
+\Section{Discussion} We have presented a new loosely-self-stabilizing variation of the MMR algorithm~\cite{DBLP:conf/podc/MostefaouiMR14} for solving binary consensus \ems{for the $\mathsf{BAMP_{n,t}[\mathit{-}FC, t < n/3,RCCs]}$ model.} The proposed solution preserves the following properties of the studied algorithm: it does not require signatures, it offers optimal fault-tolerance, and the expected time until completion is the same as the studied algorithm.
+The proposed solution is able to achieve this using a new application of the design criteria of loosely-self-stabilizing systems, which requires the satisfaction of safety properties with a probability in $\bigO(1-2^{-M})$.
+For any practical purposes and in the absence of transient-faults, one can select $M$ to be sufficiently large so that the risk of violating safety is negligible. \ems{An SSBFT solution for recycling distributed objects and $\mathsf{BSMP_{n,t}[\kappa\mathit{-}SGC,t < n/3,RCCs]}$ is proposed in order to support an unbounded number of instances of our SSBFT MMR solution.} We believe that this work is preparing the groundwork needed to construct self-stabilizing (BFT) algorithms for distributed systems, such as Blockchains, that need to run in \ems{hostile environments.}